qingreee1/material-theme-jetbrains-docs/docs/configuration/excluded-files-colors.md

 ## Configuration

-The Jetbrains editors come prebundled with at least two File Colors:
+The JetBrains editors come prebundled with at least two File Colors:
 - **Excluded files**, e.g. files that are _Marked as Excluded_, and therefore excluded for indexing, searching and navigation, resulting in huge performance boosts.
 Such examples are `node_modules`, `logs`, `vendors`, `gradle` etc...
 You can mark a directory for exclusion by clicking right on the directory and select `Mark Directory as...`
 - **Tests**, which is the test directory in gradle/rails/symfony...